-- On the occasion of the 4th absence, the parent will be notified in writing. - On the occasion of the 8th absence, the parent will again be notified in writing. - On the occasion of the 12th absence, the parent will be notified in writing and the principal may set up a meeting to discuss and complete an attendance contract. - On the occasion of the 14th absence, the parent will be notified in writing and a meeting will take place to complete or review an attendance contract with the principal and school resource officer. - On the occasion of the 16th absence, the parent will be notified in writing and the school may choose to report the absences to the District Attorney and/or DHS.
+- On the occasion of the 4th absence in the semester, the parent will be notified via email. - On the occasion of the 8th absence for the school year, the parent will be notified in writing. - On the occasion of the 12th absence, the parent will be notified in writing and the principal may set up a meeting to discuss and complete an attendance contract.

+- On the occasion of the 14th absence, the parent will be notified in writing and a meeting may take place to complete or review an attendance contract with the principal and school resource officer. - On the occasion of the 16th absence, the parent will be notified in writing and the school may choose to report the absences to the District Attorney and/or DHS.
 On the 16th absence, the student may be retained for attendance.